Supreme Court still sits on Trump's tax returns, and justices don't say why | ExBulletin

 Now that Trump has been removed from office, the heart of the matter over his role as president may be moot, legally irrelevant.
 But neither party raised this possibility in a supplementary file, nor did the judges raise the issue in anything made public.
 And the election results have been known for months.

-In their original Oct.
-13 request, senior Trump attorneys noted that Vance had accepted delays earlier as the case progressed and argued, “His need to secure these files is not somehow become urgent in the past few weeks.
+In their original October 13 request, senior Trump lawyers noted that Vance had accepted delays earlier as the case progressed and argued, “His need to secure these files is not somehow become urgent over the past few weeks. ”

 Vance’s office retorted that the grand jury had waited long enough.
 The prosecutor’s office argued that the summons to Trump’s accountants, Mazars USA, was issued in August 2019 and that the High Court had warned in previous cases of public interest frustration by delaying work of a grand jury.